 EPOCH (Union Station)

 Patrick Nagatani‘s collage Epoch (1996) depicts ships, trains, and other forms of transit.
 It also includes a series of Eadweard Muybridge photos from 1887, which though safe enough for Victorians proved so offensive to some in the 1990s that they were briefly covered with a plastic tarp.
-Nagatani was born and raised in Chicago and obtained his Bachelor of Arts from California State University, Los Angeles (UCLA) and his Master of Fine Arts from the UCLA in 1980.
+Patrick Allen Ryiochi Nagatani was born on 19 August 1945 in Chicago and obtained his Bachelor of Arts from California State University, Los Angeles (UCLA) and his Master of Fine Arts from the UCLA in 1980.
 In the 1980s he moved to Albuquerque where he teaches photography at the University of New Mexico.
 UPDATE: Nagatani died 27 October 2017 at the age of 72 from cancer.